 \section{Proposed Solution to DPC-based SIM}

-To solve (\ref{eq:opt_problem_BC}), we present an iterative optimization algorithm which optimizes the covariance matrices and the SIM phase shifts in an alternating manner, which is a prevailing method in existing studies for SIM.
-In particular, for fixed phase shifts, we propose a novel method which can optimize the covariance matrices in parallel, using a closed-form expression.
-Our proposed method is derived by applying Dinkelbach\textquoteright s method to maximize a quadratic lower bound of the objective, iteratively.
-The phase shifts of the meta-elements of the SIM layers are optimized by a gradient-based optimization method, which is a natural choice, considering the extremely large size of the SIM.
+To solve (\ref{eq:opt_problem_BC}), we present an iterative optimization algorithm that alternates between optimizing the covariance matrices and the SIM phase shifts, a prevailing method in SIM-related studies.
+In particular, for fixed phase shifts, we propose a novel method to optimize the covariance matrices in parallel, using a closed-form water-filling solution, which allocates more transmit power to ``stronger'' user channels.
+This nice result is achieved by applying Dinkelbach\textquoteright s method to iteratively maximize a quadratic lower bound of the objective function.
+The phase shifts of the SIM meta-elements are optimized by a gradient-based optimization method, which is a viable choice, considering the extremely large size of the SIM.